Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Spiritually tied to heart & mouth:
 >'But ==the things that come out of the mouth come from the heart==, and ==those things defile the person==. ==For out of the heart come evil thoughts==, murders, acts of adultery, other immoral sexual acts, thefts, false testimonies, and slanderous statements.'
 (Matthew 15:18-19)

+Affects behavior:
 >'==For as he thinks in his heart, so is he==.
 “Eat and drink!” he says to you, But his heart is not with you.'
 (Proverbs 23:7)

+"Satan knows if he can control your mind, he can control your body, your actions, and, if left unchallenged, your spirit."
+## Fiery Darts from Enemy
+Ephesians 6:11-17

+Old testament: Hollow reeds filled with flammable material
+- Good against walled cities: shot over walls to ignite hatched roofs of houses within